 Copyright © Nucleus Medical Media, Inc.

 Education and structured programs can help children and teens learn about alcohol and how it affects families and society.
-Parents can be good role models for their children by avoiding alcohol, or drinking in moderation in a safe environment without driving.
+Parents can be good role models for their children by avoiding alcohol, or drinking in moderation.
 Moderation is one drink or less per day for women and two drinks or less per day for men.